emsquared/OpenCore-Setup/README.md

 _Note: My CPU comes without integrated graphics because it was cheaper and I have a dedicated GPU. **I therefore do not know if this configuration will work with integrated graphics.**_

-Wifi and Bluetooth work with zero configuration, out of the box, thanks to [this card](https://www.amazon.com/gp/product/B012LOT512/r).
+Wifi and Bluetooth work with zero configuration, out of the box, using [this card](https://www.amazon.com/gp/product/B012LOT512/r).

 ### Watercooling Components